10 Convention Necessities for Cosplayers

 9) Costume Check List

 These will help you get your entire costume to and home from the convention.
-Nothing sucks more than getting dressed and realizing that you left that amazing belt buckle that you made is still on your sewing table.
-It’s even worse when you realize that you left a vital part of your cosplay at the hotel when you were in a hurry to get to the airport.
+Nothing sucks more than getting dressed and realizing that the amazing belt buckle that you made is still on your sewing table.
+It’s even worse when you realize that you left a vital part of your cosplay at the hotel when you were in a hurry to head home.
 A check list makes sure every little bit stays with you.
 It’s worth the extra effort.

 10) A Plan